 Children that are hitting high school age are ready to start learning more about Berlin’s complicated and grueling past.
 These subjects still need to be handled sensitively though and it is worth employing a guide who can use personal stories to really bring places such as Check Point Charlie to life.
 Pen at Berlin Private Tours is particularly adept at guiding children around the city.
 She will take them around sites such as the Jewish Museum and carefully explain monuments such as the Stolpersteine or stumbling stones to them.

 Housetrip Accommodation Options for Families in Berlin

-Whilst, this other HouseTrip apartment option is a perfect base for visiting all the major sites of Berlin.
+Whilst, another HouseTrip apartment option is a perfect base for visiting all the major sites of Berlin.
 It’s two minutes walk from a train station and surrounded by restaurants and bars.
-The host is a font of information and at the ready to point you in the direction of a good food market or park.
 Ideal for families with school-age kids.

 Click here for a full list of HouseTrip properties in Berlin

 KaDeWe: Berlin’s smartest department store, might not seem the obvious choice for a family lunch, but its food halls, which take up a whole floor will make everyone’s mouths water.

 Whether you fancy sausage, sushi or salad, you’ll find a booth selling everything here.
 You might want to pay the toy department a visit whilst you’re inside too.